IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs_managed_key_info.rst

   uko_vault (True, str, None)
     The UUID of the Vault in which the update is to take place.

+  instance_id (True, str, None)
+    The ID of the UKO instance this resource exists in.

   key_id (True, str, None)